 The Rat’s Club

-Duke Faenos Braivian, the current ruler of Lisell, issued a proclamation formally stripping Baeren Torunn of all rank and demanding that he be brought to the capital to stand trial for High Treason.
-The decree sparked a revolt among the bridge residents who attacked nobles who travelled onto the bridge and established a blockade on the northern bridge, turning travelling caravans away, shutting down trade on the entire continent for months.
+Duke Faenos Braivian, the current ruler of Lisell, issued a proclamation formally stripping Baeren Torunn of all rank and demanding that he be brought to the capital to stand trial for high treason.
+The decree sparked a revolt among the bridge residents.
+They attacked nobles who travelled onto the bridge and established a blockade on the northern bridge, turning travelling caravans away, shutting down trade on the entire continent for months.